pandaive/CarND-Vehicle-Detection-And-Tracking/README.md

 The code may be found in cell #10 in a notebook.

 Ultimately I searched with three scales:
-* scale 1.5 within for cars far away
+* scale 1.5 within pixels 400-596 for cars far away
-* scale 2.0 within for cars in the middle
+* scale 2.0 within pixels 418-640 for cars in the middle distance
-* scale 2.5 for cars close
-all using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+* scale 2.5 within pixels 468-692 for cars that are in close distance all using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 ![alt text][image5]